williamwong/wework.github.io/_posts/2015-10-01-react-reflux-to-redux.markdown

 categories:   process
 ---

 There are many great tutorials and boilerplate apps online--linked to in the footer of this post--and even documentation for redux and react itself is fantastic, so for the purposes of this tutorial I'd like to focus on purely how we switched from using reflux to redux in production.
-You don't necesarilly need a background in Reflux or Redux specifically to understand what's going on, but at least a working knowledge of React and [Flux](https://facebook.github.io/flux/docs/overview.html) is recommended.
+You don't necessarily need a background in Reflux or Redux specifically to understand what's going on, but at least a working knowledge of React and [Flux](https://facebook.github.io/flux/docs/overview.html) is recommended.

-Over the last week or so we took the time to convert our ES5 React Reflux implementation of our [location's flow](https://www.wework.com/locations/new-york-city) into a brand spanking new ES6/7 React ***Redux*** implemenation.
+Over the last week or so we took the time to convert our ES5 React Reflux implementation of our [location's flow](https://www.wework.com/locations/new-york-city) into a brand spanking new ES6/7 React ***Redux*** implementation.
 We'll go over 3 important examples in our data flow: saving the state of the ui in a store, fetching data from an external API to hydrate our store, and filtering data that is already in our store.
 This might be redundant, but you'll also get some transitioning from ES5 to ES6/ES7 examples built in.

 ## EXAMPLE 1: Store the State of your UI in your...Store